-Read below for some frequently asked questions about the 2020 Virtual Governor’s School for the Sciences & Engineering (GSSE).
+Read below for some frequently asked questions about the Governor’s School for the Sciences & Engineering (GSSE).
 If you still have questions after reading through these please contact firstname.lastname@example.org or call 865-974-9493.

 GSSE is for rising high school juniors and seniors (current sophomores and juniors) from the state of Tennessee.

-For the 2021 GSSE program, 110 students will be selected for a full scholarship position.
-A limited number of partially funded positions will be available to students not selected for one of the 110 full scholarship positions.
+For the 2022 GSSE program, it is not yet determined how many scholars will be selected for a full scholarship position.
+A limited number of partially funded positions will be available to students not selected for one of the full scholarship positions.
 GSSE funding supports housing, meals, instructional materials, and activities for full scholarship students and a portion of those costs for partially funded students.

 Visit this page here to learn more about the academic curriculum for GSSE.